xytovl/steam-runtime-tools/docs/slr-for-game-developers.md

   * Native Linux games on future runtimes: soldier, sniper, etc.
   * Windows games, using Proton

-### Native Linux games on scout
+### Native Linux games targeting Steam Runtime 1 'scout'

-As of 2021, in theory all native Linux games on Steam are built to target Steam Runtime version 1, codenamed scout, which is based on Ubuntu 12.04 (2012).
+In theory all pre-2022 native Linux games on Steam are built to target Steam Runtime version 1, codenamed scout, which is based on Ubuntu 12.04 (2012).
 However, many games require newer libraries than Ubuntu 12.04, and many